geniusburger/reimbursement-calc/README.md

 ## Project

-A [PhpStorm](http://www.jetbrains.com/phpstorm/) project was used to keep everything together.
+A [PhpStorm](http://www.jetbrains.com/phpstorm/) project was used to keep everything together and provided file watchers that made automatic Less compilation and javascript minification easier.

 ### JavaScript Minification